vrizo/babel-plugin-transform-typograf/README.md

 - It uses [Typograf](https://github.com/typograf/typograf) to format
 the text;
 - Also, it replaces `~` with non-breaking space.
-It`s easier to use than UTF-8 character, and it is visible in any editor.
+It’s easier to use than UTF-8 character, and it is visible in any editor.

 # Limitations